CAPTAIN-JITMANYU/banking-system-prototype/README.md

 the bank class is defined

 #### jana_accounting.h
-all the modules for modification in the acounts viz.,
+all the modules for modification in the acounts, viz.,
 - duplicacy check
 - new account
 - deactive account